eikowagenknecht/lootscraper/README_DEV.md

 ## Setting up the development environment

-In addition to the above steps ("Run this locally"), I recommend installing the additional dev packages (`pip install -r requirements_dev.txt`) and the recommended VS Code extensions (Extensions > Filter > Recommended).
+In addition to the above steps ("Run this locally"), I recommend installing the additional dev packages (`poetry install --with dev`) and the recommended VS Code extensions (Extensions > Filter > Recommended).

 ## Build and run as Docker container